ahenson/flatworm/README.md

 * Added use of the foreach construct `for(String item : collection)`
 * Added use of `Streams` and `Lambdas` where it mae code cleaners
 * Cleaned up some comments
-* Removed com.blackbear.flatworm.Callback - use ExceptionCallback or RecordCallback instead (moved to new callbacks package).
+* Removed com.blackbear.flatworm.Callback - use ExceptionCallback or RecordCallback instead (moved to new callbacks package)
 * Added ability to use a JavaScript snippet to see if a line should be processed by a given Record (can also specify a script file and method name to keep scripts external to code)
-* Added ability to specify ignore-field on a record-element to explicitly ignore it.
+* Added ability to specify ignore-field on a record-element to explicitly ignore it
-* Changed the record-element "type" attribute to "converter-name" as that's what it's really linked to.
+* Changed the record-element "type" attribute to "converter-name" as that's what it's really linked to
-* Changed the minlength/maxlength attributes for the length-ident element to min-length/max-length for consistency.
+* Changed the minlength/maxlength attributes for the length-ident element to min-length/max-length for consistency
-* On Field Identity (field-ident) - added ignore-case tag to indicate whether or not case should play a factor in comparison.
+* On Field Identity (field-ident) - added ignore-case tag to indicate whether or not case should play a factor in comparison
 * Added support for single segment-element configurations where the child doesn't have to be a collection
 * Added support for non-delimited segment-elements - a "child" line can be a non-delimited line
 * Added line identifiers
 * Added annotation support
 * Added ability to auto-resolve the converter type based upon the field's type (given that it's a common type in String, Double, Float, Long, or Integer).
 * Added more constants where appropriate.
-There is likely more that can be done here.
+There is likely more that can be done here
-* Added support for scripts to be executed before a record is read and after a record is read - which allows for dynamic reconfiguration of a FileFile during parsing - some files specify their parsing rules within the file so static configuration must be updated at run time.
+* Added support for scripts to be executed before a record is read and after a record is read - which allows for dynamic reconfiguration of a FileFile during parsing - some files specify their parsing rules within the file so static configuration must be updated at run time
 	* Record
 		* Before record is read:
 			* Parameters: `(FileFormat fileFormat, String line)`